Rusdanozzi/Rusdanozzi/README.md

 - 👋 Hi, I’m @Rusdanozzi
-- 👀 I’m interested in Software Quality Testing
+- 👀 I’m interested in Software Quality Testing Data Specialist
-- 🌱 I’m currently looking for opportunities for QA Automation
+- 🌱 I’m currently looking for opportunities for QA Automation and Data Scientist
 - 📫 How to reach me LinkedIn (https://www.linkedin.com/in/rusdan-fahrur-rozi-296ab6165/)

 <!---